calaldees/teachingWorkshops/teacherTraining/ks5.md

     * [RGB puzzle](http://www.olympiad.org.uk/papers/2009/bio/bio09-exam.pdf)
     * Important to highlight to students how far they have still to go
 * Guest Speakers
+    * Always paired with spec!
+Help the students prepare questions/goals BEFOREHAND!
     * Real life people with real life case studies!
         * Bring your friends into school
-    * Computing Case Studies (link to spec + show spec is drop in the ocean)
+    * Computing Case Studies (paired with spec + show spec is drop in the ocean)
     * Career Guidance
 * Visits
     * Always paired with spec!
-Prep students BEFOREHAND!
+Help the students prepare questions/goals BEFOREHAND!
     * Real business's
         * Networks
         * Techniques - agile? testing?